 As part of an advanced spiritual formation learning community that seeks Wesleyan spiritual disciplines to sustain the life of study and ministry, students will build connections with other Methodist/Wesleyan students, faculty, and ecclesial leaders, crossing conventional cultural, racial, and ethnic boundaries.

-- Three courses in Methodist/Wesleyan Studies
+- Three courses in Methodist/Wesleyan Studies from approved list

 - A minimum of one year’s participation in an Advanced Spiritual Formation group in Methodist/Wesleyan Tradition

 - (Residential and Hybrid M.Div. only) At least one field education placement in a Methodist/Wesleyan setting

 - (M.T.S .and M.A. only) A 500-word essay explaining how the student's coursework integrates with current vocation/work with specific reference to Certificate in Methodist/Wesleyan Studies

 For more information about the certificate, contact: